Martha Ryan

 M ED, LPC

 After graduating from Baylor, Martha was a volunteer leader with the Young Life ministry.
-It’s there her passion for counseling ignited through her work with this high school ministry.
-Martha decided to further her education and become a counselor to help others.
+It’s there, her passion for counseling was ignited through her work with this high school ministry.

 • Trauma